Skip to Content

 Deuel County

-Deuel County might not be the greenest of places; however, you have the Big Springs and the county seat of Chappell to visit.
+Deuel County might not be the greenest place; however, you have the Big Springs and the county seat of Chappell to visit.
 Chappell is an excellent place for rockhounds.

-In the gravels and surfaces, you can find all kinds of things, from Fairburn agates, Jasper or agatized wood, to chalcedony and opalized wood.
+You can find all kinds of things in the gravels and surfaces, from Fairburn agates, Jasper, or agatized wood to chalcedony and opalized wood.

-Needless to say, the best rockhounding locations in Nebraska are undoubtedly its many lakes and rivers, but let’s see what specimens you can find in this state.
+The best rockhounding locations in Nebraska are its many lakes and rivers, but let’s see what specimens you can find in this state.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):